Master of Efficiency

 Like Be the first one who likes this post!

-6 Responses to “Master of Efficiency”
+6 thoughts on “Master of Efficiency

-I like that post!
+1. I like that post!
 When you start thinking about it, it’s kind of amazing how one small change in your way of thinking/acting could cascade into so many other areas of your life.
 If only the office was conducive to that kind of MO… 😛

-I’ve heard this advice before, but I just can’t make myself do it consistently.
+2. I’ve heard this advice before, but I just can’t make myself do it consistently.
 I feel like if I followed this exactly, chores and mundane tasks would entirely take over my life and I would never get a chance to just relax.
 I do prioritize carefully at work though – if I dealt with everything the instant it came across my desk, none of the very important but not urgent stuff would get done.

-I hear you, it’s my main concern with this advice.
+1. I hear you, it’s my main concern with this advice.
 But I do think there’s a piece of it that would help me…I do have a tendency to do a task part way and then put it aside.
 Then I sort of end up doing the task 1.5-2 times.
 That aspect of the post resonated with me.

-I’m unemployed right now so the only person giving me to-do lists is me and yes, I do ignore myself.
+3. I’m unemployed right now so the only person giving me to-do lists is me and yes, I do ignore myself.

 Generally my action/completion rate is about 75% but decreases exponentially depending on how unpleasant the task is.